SalvationDevelopment/Salvation-Development-Charter/README.md

 - Jamezs "AccessDenied" Gladney is singularly incharge.
 Everyone else is an equal under him.
     - Violation of this or direct insubortnation will result in being asked and/or potentially strong armed, into leaving the project.
     - Pay attention for, **"... thats an order."** It significes invoking this clause.
+    - Any development and/or production servers must be owned/rented/leased/procurred by AccessDenied.
 - If there is a problem with the software file a bug.
+- If there is a problem between you and another staff member resolve it quickly and apologize sincerly and mutually.
 - Do not take work you can not complete in a timely manner, or show progress of completing.
 - We are making software for users, not developers.
 Dont make things that are locked to one operating system, lack ui, require many dependencies or require crafted non-default configuration.
     - Setup should be as few steps as possible.